pwntester/octo.nvim/README.md

 Octo issue list neovim/neovim labels=bug,help\ wanted states=OPEN
 ```

-## Usage
-Just edit the issue title, description or comments as a regular buffer and use `:w(rite)` to sync the issue with GitHub.

 ## PR review

 - Open the PR (eg: `Octo pr list` or `Octo pr edit XXX`)
 - Start a review with `Octo review start` or resume a pending review with `Octo review resume`
 - Quickfix will be populated with the PR changed files